alxgao/AlgoTrading_PortfolioOpt/README.md

 # AlgoTrading_PortfolioOpt

-A collection of Jupyter Notebooks demonstrating quantitative trading strategies and portfolio optimization techniques.
+A collection of Jupyter Notebooks where I explore and experiment with quantitative trading strategies and portfolio optimization techniques.

 ## Contents